Savannah, Georgia, USA travel guide

 Best Time to Visit Savannah, Georgia, USA

-Summer (June-August) is hot and humid, but the city is still beautiful.
-If you visit then, plan indoor activities during the hottest parts of the day and embrace the evening cool.
+Summer (June-August) is hot and humid, but the city is still beautiful and many indoor activities offer respite.

-Weekends are always lively, but weekdays can offer a slightly more relaxed pace and potentially fewer crowds at popular spots like The Collins Quarter or Zunzi's.
+Weekends are always lively, but weekdays can offer slightly fewer crowds at popular spots like The Collins Quarter.

 Getting Around Savannah, Georgia, USA